musictech/style-guide/sourcefile.md

 This document was created by running the following command. *Do not split into separate lines*; this should be a single line of code separated by spaces.

-    pandoc -NSs sourcefile.md
+    pandoc -NSs --toc sourcefile.md
     --filter pandoc-citeproc
     --csl wlv.csl
     --bibliography references.bib
-    -o final.html
+    -o example.html

-pandoc -NSs sourcefile.md --filter pandoc-citeproc --csl wlv.csl --bibliography references.bib -o final.html

-The first line tells Pandoc to make a standalone file with smart quotes and numbered headings, as well as telling it where the source file is.
+The first line tells Pandoc to make a standalone file with smart quotes,  numbered headings and a table of contents, as well as telling it where the source file is.

 The second line tells Pandoc to use the 'citeproc' extension to handle citations and the reference list.